opf/openproject/docs/development/contribution-documentation/contribution-support/README.md

 4. Add a detailed description about your issue and how we could help.

-5. Attach a screen-shot or log-file file (optional).
+5. Attach a screen-shot or log-file (optional).

 6. Press **Save**.